jmsdnns/blag/content/tech/algo-underground/index.md

 Being creative alone can be satisfying, but being creative with others is extraordinary.
 The things we create can become something bigger than any individual when several perspectives work together.

 Finding other people comfortable with a constant flow of ideas is frustrating.
 All creative thinkers eventually find out the hard way that most people are not creative thinkers.
 The creative process itself doesn't really make sense to most people.
-Worse, a typical person experiences a creative person thinking out loud as though the creative has no clue what they are talking about. ypical people don't catch the subtle cues that discard bad ideas while collecting the good ones, so it reaches them as a jumbled mess that is easy to criticize.
+Worse, a typical person experiences a creative person thinking out loud as though the creative has no clue what they are talking about.
+Typical people don't catch the subtle cues that discard bad ideas while collecting the good ones, so it reaches them as a jumbled mess that is easy to criticize.
 That interpretation isn't totally wrong, because the creative person was sharing both the good and bad ideas as they came to mind.

 Artistic communities can be built around groups of creative folks that are sick of that experience.
 They want to spend time with folks who are also sick of that experience.
 They pride themselves on the way they diverge from the norm.
 It expresses who they are, relative to the norm.
 The differences are part of their identity.
 After all, what even is an artist if not someone who wants to convey a unique perspective?